Sustainable Development and Wild Nature Conservation in NICARAGUA

 demarcating the reserve boundaries, land use patterns, risk assessments, wildlife, and tourism potential.

-The crater interior around Lake Apoyo is filled with tall,
+The crater interior around Laguna de Apoyo is filled with tall,

 tropical forest.
 Photo Mette Kolbe.

-Lake Apoyo is a special place, not only for its amazing views from near and far.
+Laguna de Apoyo is a special place, not only for its amazing views of the lake from near and far.
 The water of

 five of these